 Can dogs eat watermelon?

-Yes, dogs can eat watermelon with no problems.
-It is advised that you remove the seeds before giving your dog a taste of watermelon, though.
+It is advised that you remove the seeds before giving your dog a taste of watermelon.
 Better safe than sorry.
-Let's take a look now at a few popular berries.

 Can dogs eat blueberries?